microsoft/pxt-common-packages/libs/color-coded-tilemap/docs/reference/color-coded-tilemap/place.md

 scene.getTile(0, 0).place(null)
 ```

-You a can make a sprite to locate itself right on top of a tile.
+You can make a sprite locate itself right on top of a tile.
 If you have a [tile](/reference/color-coded-tilemap/tile) object from the tilemap, just use **place** to put a sprite on top of it.

 ## Parameters